cPanel Authentication Bypass: Securing CVE-2026-41940 and Defeating ‘.sorry’ Ransomware

 /scripts/upcp --force

-# 2. Restart the cPanel service to flush active sessions
+# 3. Restart the cPanel background daemon to flush active sessions

 systemctl restart cpanel